 - Recklessly acting and thereby causing a serious physical injury

-- With criminal negligence and with the use of a deadly weapon; dangerous instrument or electronic defense weapon causing some physical harm no matter how slight (mandatory minimum one year in jail)
+- With criminal negligence and with the use of a deadly weapon; a dangerous instrument or electronic defense weapon causing some physical harm no matter how slight (mandatory minimum one year in jail)

 - Acting with the intent to cause a serious physical injury does cause serious physical injury to another.

-- With intent to cause injury no matter how slight, does succeed in inflicting some injury upon the victim, with some type of deadly weapon (but not a firearm).
+- With intent to cause injury, no matter how slight, does succeed in inflicting some injury upon the victim, with some type of deadly weapon (but not a firearm).

-- Acting with reckless disregard your actions result in the infliction of a serious physical injury to the victim and you employed a deadly weapon.
+- Acting with reckless disregard, your actions result in the infliction of a serious physical injury to the victim, and you employed a deadly weapon.

 We provide free initial consultations.
-We have 25 years of experience defending assault charges throughout the State of Connecticut.
-We will take the time to hear your side of the story and aggressively defend your rights and liberty.
+We have over 25 years of experience defending assault charges throughout the State of Connecticut.
+We will take the time to hear your side of the story and aggressively protect your rights and liberty.
 In many cases, working with an experienced Stamford criminal defense lawyer can make the difference in having your case dismissed or reduced down to a lesser charge.